hyperledger-archives/fabric/README.md

 Configuration utilizes the [viper](https://github.com/spf13/viper) and [cobra](https://github.com/spf13/cobra) libraries.

-There is an **core.yaml** file that contains the configuration for the peer process.
-Many of the configuration settings can be overridden at the command line by setting ENV variables that match the configuration setting, but by prefixing the tree with *'CORE_'*.
+There is a **core.yaml** file that contains the configuration for the peer process.
+Many of the configuration settings can be overridden on the command line by setting ENV variables that match the configuration setting, but by prefixing with *'CORE_'*.
 For example, logging level manipulation through the environment is shown below:

     CORE_PEER_LOGGING_LEVEL=CRITICAL ./peer